Brainstorming Meeting Agenda Template

 1 Goal

 What are the main goals for you and your team while brainstorming?
-Whether it is to come up with a new advertising campaign, boost sales, or hold an event.
-Make sure you have an idea of what you want to achieve during this brainstorming meeting.
+Whether it is to develop a new advertising campaign, boost sales, or hold an event.

-Before you start brainstorming on new ideas, make sure that everyone understands what the key objectives are.
-You can have a quick discussion about the meeting goals and write them down in your meeting agenda app.
+Before you start brainstorming new ideas, make sure that everyone understands the key objectives.
+You can have a quick discussion about the meeting goals and write them down in Fellow.

 2 Ground Rules